stonymf/bubble-radio/README.md

 **Now create a blank `disallow.txt` file in your project's main directory.** This is where you can add sites you would like to ignore, one url on each line.
 For example, I currently just have one line containing `substack.com` because `yt-dlp` does funny things with substack urls.

-**Finally, set up a cron job to run `playlists.py` at regular intervals.** In the terminal, run `crontab -e`, and then add this line at the end of the file, making changes to the filepaths as needed:

-`0 */6 * * * /usr/bin/python3 /home/janedoe/dev/bubble-radio/playlists.py`

 ### Initial use

 Open a new `screen` session to run the Flask server: